doreendasweet-dot/hot-spurs-gym-automation/CASE_STUDY.md

 Migration Story

 The system was originally built on Render's free tier, which uses ephemeral storage — meaning workflow data lived inside the container and was wiped on every restart or redeploy.
-This caused a full data loss partway through the build.
+This caused a full data loss pathway through the build.
 All three workflows were rebuilt from scratch on Railway with a persistent PostgreSQL database, permanently solving the storage issue and making the system production-durable.

 Case Study: Debugging a Silent Failure in a Production n8n Workflow